-Note: This Declaration of Conformity and the C e-mark affixed to the nameplate are valid for the vacuum pump within the Busch-scope of delivery.
-When this vacuum pump is integrated into a superordinate machinery the manufacturer of the superordinate machinery (this can be the operating company, too) must conduct the conformity assessment process acc. to the Directive Machinery 2006/42/EC for the superordinate machine, issue the Declaration of Conformity for it and affix the C e-mark.
+Note: This Declaration of Conformity and the CE-mark affixed to the nameplate are valid for the machine within the Busch scope of delivery.
+This Declaration of Conformity is issued under the sole responsibility of the manufacturer.
+When this machine is integrated into a superordinate machinery the manufacturer of the superordinate machinery (this can be the operating company, too) must conduct the conformity assessment process for the superordinate machine or plant, issue the Declaration of Conformity for it and affix the CE-mark.